Bridgewater Canal: Manchester to Runcorn extension

 In September 1761, with his assistant Hugh Oldham, Brindley surveyed an extension from Longford Bridge to Hempstones, near Halton, Cheshire.
-He assisted in obtaining Parliamentary approval for the Bridgewater Canal Extension Act of 1762 which allowed the construction of an extension to the canal, from Manchester, to the River Mersey at Runcorn.
+He assisted in obtaining parliamentary approval for the Bridgewater Canal Extension Act 1762 (2 Geo.
+3. c.
+11 Pr.) which allowed the construction of an extension to the canal, from Manchester, to the River Mersey at Runcorn.
 Despite objections from the Mersey and Irwell Navigation Company, Royal assent was given on 24 March 1762.
 A junction, Waters Meeting, was created in Trafford Park, at which the new extension branched south through Stretford, Sale, Altrincham, Lymm and finally to Runcorn.

 In December 1761 Brindley undertook a survey of the route at Runcorn.
 His initial plan was to make the terminus at Hempstones, east of Runcorn Gap, but following a study of the tides and depth of water there, he decided instead to build the terminus west of Runcorn Gap.
 This change was designed to accommodate Mersey flats, although the low fixed bridges required that traffic on the canal be able to lower or unship their masts.
 Runcorn basin was almost 90 ft above the Mersey, so a flight of ten locks, described as "the wonder of their time", was built to connect the two.
 Nine locks had a fall of 2 m, with a fall at the river lock of more than 6 m at low water.
 It allowed vessels to enter and leave the canal on any tide.
 The connection to the Mersey was made on 1 January 1773.
 The river's tidal action tended to deposit silt around the lower entrance to the locks, so to counteract this a channel, equipped with gates at each end and known as the Duke's Gut, was cut through the marshes upriver from the locks.
 At high tide the gates were closed, and with the ebb of the tide were opened to release water, which scoured the silt from the entrance to the locks.
 The cut created an island, known as Runcorn Island, crossed by Castle Bridge.